 Galaxy was an older mare who was surrendered to us by a previous owner who had acquired her once more.
 She had been left to fend for herself with her herd for 8 years.
 She had little to no human interaction in that time and was horribly matted and tangled as a result.
 With some radical grooming and lessons in how to interact with people again, her true, gentle nature shined.
 She is going to a family with grandchildren to dote on her and nice, open pastures to run.
 She will be receiving all the attention she deserves and we couldn't be happier for her!

 Bones holds a very special place in our hearts.
 He was one of our very early rescues and wasn't with us for very long.
 He was on the slaughter pipeline and it is believed that was a pack horse in the Havasu canyons.
 He was in very poor shape and spirits when we picked him up, but when we asked him to load in to our trailer he seemed to know that we were taking him to a much better place.
 He made the journey and accepted our care very willingly.
 We had the vet see him and she said at least some of his issues could be resolved.
 The longer we had him, the more issues we noticed.
 We got the sores on him healed, his paraphimosis addressed, and got a little bit of weight on him.
 However, after 8 weeks of feeding him all of the mash he could eat, he wasn't gaining much.
-He was getting depressed because he couldn't be turned out with friends, but he was too unstable.
+He was getting depressed because he couldn't be turned out with friends, he was too unstable due to worsening neurological issues.
 After the vet seeing him several more times, and the discovery that he was likely closer to 40 years old, we made the decision to let him go peacefully.

 Charlie was an older thoroughbred mare that an owner surrender and full of personality.
 She seemed to be on a good track to rehabilitation, but what happened we could not have prepared for.
 We visited the vet one day and discovered a fractured tooth.
 All of her vitals were good so we were told to put her on antibiotics and keep an eye on her.
 We got her home and got her off the trailer to find that she was no longer willing to stand.
 Within 20 minutes she passed without assistance.
 The best idea as to what happened is that she had a weak spot in a major artery in her abdomen and it ruptured during the trailer ride home.
 Our vet told us it was nothing that could be prepared for and it was just a ticking time bomb.
 We miss Charlie greatly.